jc-io/vvo/README.md

 # vvo
-This repository is for online patient login
+This repository is for online patient login for Valley Vision Optometry